Adding a Block

 Implementing your block

 The block currently doesn't do anything.
 So let's implement the block.
-Implementations of blocks are located in scratch-vm
+Implementations of blocks are located in scratch-vm, in the folder src/blocks.
+The looks blocks are in a file called scratch3_looks.js.

 alert(args.MESSAGE);